anandijain/stream_list/README.md

 * paint turret
 * DIY cad kernel
 * 3d reconstruction of printed geometry
+* generative design
+    * there are many instances where there are only a few driving parameters for a design-example: DC switching power supply etc. the question is: given a list of specifications can the form factor, circuit, etc be generated?

 ### textiles
 * computer design of flexible materials / cad to support / designing a tent